Hi, my name is

 Crafting a monetization-driven

 Mombo Combo Legacy's predecessor quickly reached over a million players on mobile.
-However, revenue there was underwhelming, as it had poor user retention and relied on interstitials for monetization.
+However, revenue there was underwhelming, as it had few retention mechanics and relied on interstitials for monetization.

 Seeing the potential, our team decided to develop a sequel - Mombo Combo Legacy - now planned as a F2P experience first and foremost.